JohnStuartPhil/project-2-rpsls/README.md

 - **The Game Results**

-  - When the user clicks an option, the image relating to their choice is shown on their side of the game board.
+  - When the user clicks on an option, the image relating to their choice is shown on the left side of the game area.
-  - The Javascript code chooses a random option for the computer player, displays the image relating to the computer's choice, and then determines who the winner is.
+  - The Javascript code chooses a random option for the computer player, displays the image relating to the computer's choice is shown on the left side of the game aresa.
+Both images appear instantly and determines who the winner is.
-  - The winner is announced to the user under the options button and the score is updated for either the user or the computer, depending on who won.
+  - The winner is displayed to the user under the Rock/Paper/Scissors/Lizard Spock option buttons and the score is updated for either the user or the computer, depending on who won.
   - The results and score are clear to the user, making the game easy to play, understand who won, and what the score is.

   **At the start of the game:**